shenxianpeng/blog/source/_posts/2020/08/rdp-problem.md

   - Windows
   - RDP
 categories:
-  - DevOps
+  - Troubleshooting
 date: 2020-08-10 15:40:04
 author: shenxianpeng
 ---

 ## Problem

-Sometime my Windows server 2012 R2 has RDP connect problem below:
+Sometimes my Windows server 2012 R2 has RDP connect problem below:

 ```
-Remote session was disconnected because there are no Remote Desktop client access licenses available for this computer.
+The remote session was disconnected because there are no Remote Desktop client access licenses available for this computer.
 Please contact the server administrator.
 ```